Crime Scene Forensics,LLC

 2. NCIC Classification

-ALL FINGERPRINTS ARE PERMANENT AND INDIVIDUALLY UNIQUE
+FINGERPRINTS ARE PERMANENT AND INDIVIDUALLY UNIQUE

-• Fingerprints begin forming during the 12th week of gestation, and
+• Fingerprints begin forming during the 12th week of gestation, and barring surgical or accidental removal of the finger

-Each fingerprint is unique and can only belong to one person.
+fingerprint is unique and can only belong to one person.

 • Each fingerprint contains minutiae, or ridge characteristics.
-Fingerprints
+Fingerprints are identified to individuals by examining and

-characteristics occupy the same relative area and position, and if their
+the same relative area and position, and if their unit relationship to each other is in agreement.

-surround or tend to surround the pattern area.
+• The two innermost ridges which start parallel, diverge, and surround or tend to surround the pattern area.

--When there is a definite break in a type line, the ridge
+• When there is a definite break in a type line, the ridge immediately outside of it is considered as its continuation.

--The point on a ridge at or in front of and nearest the center of the
+• The point on a ridge at or in front of and nearest the center of the

 divergence of the type lines.

--The delta area is located as a triangular area where the ridges
+• The delta area is located as a triangular area where the ridges

 radiate outward in three directions.